filip-ljubotina/BenchLinesArchive/README.md

 the library works and what the parallel coordinate plot will look like in addition to the library.

-The [API Guide](./API.md) lists all available functions in SPCD3's API.
+The [API Guide](./API.md) lists all available functions in BenchLines' API.

-An example application was built to illustrate the use of the SPCD3 library.
+An example application was built to illustrate the use of the BenchLines library.
 It is described in the [Example Application Guide](./EXAMPLE.md).